BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
+    Technology's nothing to sneeze at though.
     Only one event in history has markedly changed human prosperity: the invention of the first commercially successful steam engine, in 1712¹.
-    That's what kicked off the sharp increases in this graph:
     <div align="center">
       <img style="width: 70vw;" src="https://bradleyculley.github.io/images/industrial-revolution.png" />
-      <div style="font-size: 14px; font-style: italic;">The graph is from a blog post titled "There was only one industrial revolution" (https://lukemuehlhauser.com/there-was-only-one-industrial-revolution).
+      <div style="font-size: 14px; font-style: italic;">From an essay titled "There was only one industrial revolution" (https://lukemuehlhauser.com/there-was-only-one-industrial-revolution).
 Good title.</div>
     </div>
 </p>

 <p>
-    As an adult, I saw more clearly that despite innovation in medicine, people suffer and die from uncomplicated diseases, including here in the United States.
+    As an adult, I saw, for example, that despite innovation in medicine, people suffer and die from preventable diseases, including in wealthy countries.
-    Mass incarceration, mass homelessness, endless wars.
     Technology, entrepreneurship, and wealth are necessary, but not sufficient.
 </p>